revaturelabs/interviewquestions/Java/DesignPatterns/DesignPatterns.md

 <details><summary><b> Explanation</b></summary>

->we create a concrete classes DiffBank and abstract classes  for Loan and Bank1 and inherited the classes.
+>We create a concrete classes DiffBank and abstract classes  for Loan and Bank1 and inherited the classes.

 </details>
 </details>